cometbft/cometbft/spec/consensus/bft-time.md

 ## Overview

-BFT Time computes the `Time` of a block proposed in height `H` of consensus from the `Timestamp` field of the `Precommit` messages broadcast by validators in the commit round of the previous height `H-1`.

 In order to commit a block, a node needs to receive `Precommit` messages for the corresponding `BlockID` from validators whose cumulative voting power is more than `2/3` of the total voting power.